 We simply access the router, we go to the WiFi configuration and within that option we go to advanced settings, where we will see an image like the following.

-If you look there is a drop-down box where it says channel, we will simply put the channel that has been less saturated in the «Wifi Analyzer» application there and voila, your connection has improved somewhat.
+If you notice there is a drop-down box where it says channel, we will simply put there the channel that has been less saturated in the "Wifi Analyzer" application and that's it, your connection has improved somewhat.

 Now that we have the channel well configured we go to the next step which will be to locate the router correctly.
 NO, we mean to orient the antennas, which should always and generally face upwards.